matyalatte/tuw/docs/README.md

 -   `Tuw*-Windows*.zip` is for Windows (7 or later).
 -   `Tuw*-macOS*.tar.bz2` is for macOS (10.9 or later).
--   `Tuw*-Linux*.tar.bz2` is for Linux.
+-   `Tuw*-Linux*.tar.bz2` is for Linux (with GTK3.10+, GLIBC2.15+, and GLIBCXX3.4.21+).

-> Linux builds only support distributions that use glibc.
+> Linux builds only support distributions using glibc.

-> [Build the executable](./Building.md) by yourself if you want to use it on unsupported distros.
+[Build the executable](./Building.md) by yourself if you want to use it on unsupported distros.

 ## Examples